Thiourea: Other uses

 Other industrial uses of thiourea include production of flame retardant resins, and vulcanization accelerators.

 Thiourea is building blocks to pyrimidine derivatives.
 Thus, thioureas condense with β-dicarbonyl compounds.
 The amino group on the thiourea initially condenses with a carbonyl, followed by cyclization and tautomerization.
 Desulfurization delivers the pyrimidine.
 The pharmaceuticals thiobarbituric acid and sulfathiazole are prepared using thiourea.
 4-Amino-3-hydrazino-5-mercapto-1,2,4-triazole is prepared by the reaction of thiourea and hydrazine.

 Thiourea is used as an auxiliary agent in diazo paper, light-sensitive photocopy paper and almost all other types of copy paper.

 It is also used to tone silver-gelatin photographic prints (see Sepia Toning).

 Thiourea is used in the Clifton-Phillips and Beaver bright and semi-bright electroplating processes.
 It is also used in a solution with tin(II) chloride as an electroless tin plating solution for copper printed circuit boards.

 Thiourea has been proposed as a fertilizer especially under conditions of environmental stress.

+It is an ingredient in some metal polishes, such as Tarn-X, in combination with sulfamic acid and other ingredients to chemically remove tarnish from precious metals like silver, gold, and platinum.